rgfindl/functionci/app/README.md

 ## Step 6 - Install the stack
 Install the app stack using the following [CIM](https://github.com/thestackshack/cim) command: `cim stack-up`.

+Deploy the Lambda using the following [CIM](https://github.com/thestackshack/cim) command: `cim deploy-lambda`.

 Record the stack outputs, you will need them in the next 2 steps:
 * SlackInteractiveComponentsUrl
 * SlackSlashCommandsUrl